Hannah Spero, M.S.N., A.P.R.N., N.P.-C., A.G.N.P.-C.

 Assistant Clinical Professor

 Hannah Spero is an assistant clinical professor for the Master of Science — Family Nurse Practitioner and Master of Health Services — Physician Assistant Studies degree programs at the Betty Irene Moore School of Nursing at UC Davis.
-In addition to her educational duties, she works as an adult gerontology primary care nurse practitioner in the Department of Geriatrics at the UC Davis Health Midtown Clinic.
-She is also part of the inaugural cohort of Advanced Nurse Practitioner Primary care Residency in Addiction, Chronic care, Telehealth, Improvement science, Collaboration and Equity (NP-PRACTICE) Residency, a HRSA-funded nurse practitioner residency program to train providers in care of underserved populations.
+In addition to her educational duties, she works as an adult gerontology primary care nurse practitioner at the UC Davis Health Healthy Aging Clinic.

 As a provider, Spero endeavors to apply primary palliative care concepts in her geriatric primary care practice.
 She focuses on exploring goals of care to maximize patient autonomy and wellness for older adults.
 Her time at multiple VA medical facilities has also prepared her to address mental health concerns in the primary care setting.
 As an educator, she emphasizes the importance of critical thinking in health care.
 Her research interests include geriatric quality of life, communication in advanced care planning, care of aging homeless individuals, and support for caregivers of elderly individuals with comorbid medical and psychiatric diagnoses.